CompArchCam/styleguide/content/sectitle.md

 +++
 title = "section titles"
 +++
-For most section titles, use Title Case.
+In general, prefer sentence case for section titles (and, indeed, the title of the work).
-For “run-in” titles like LaTeX's `\paragraph`, use sentence case and end the title with a period.
+For 'run-in' titles like LaTeX's `\paragraph`, use sentence case and end the title with a full stop.